 In February 1994, the OMSI towed the USS Blueback to Portland.
 It was moored in the river just outside the main museum building, where it still sits today, serving as both a maritime memorial and an interactive part of the museum.
 Visitors are welcome to walk inside the dark shell of the 219-foot sub, to explore the radio room, narrow halls, and living spaces full of marvelous artifacts, or look through the periscope and imagine what it might be like to fire a torpedo.

 The OMSI runs two types of tours inside the Blueback.
 In the standard tour, visitors get to explore the submarine in a 45-minute guided tour, during which they can look through her periscope, touch a torpedo, and see the cramped crew quarters and various other things.
 These tours take place daily and are for ages three and above.

 True submarine nerds will want to take the Submarine Tech Tour, which happens on the second and fourth Sunday of every month.
-This two-hour long tour is guided by a submarine veteran, who’ll teach you all about the technical workings of the Blueback.
-Reserve in advance, and visitors must be at least 12 years old.
+This two-hour tour is guided by a submarine veteran, who’ll teach you all about the technical workings of the Blueback.
+Reserve tickets in advance and visitors must be at least 12 years old.

 Follow us on Twitter to get the latest on the world's hidden wonders.